It’s been a long time since trade was limited by borders, but the 21st century has seen accelerated international business growth.

 The 15 credit hour international business specialization provides courses that will focus on student understanding in specific international business contexts, including:

 An analysis of the social, political, technological and economic factors that influence practices and decisions in an international/global organization.
 Included is the analysis of the scope of expansion and appropriate operations in the international marketplace.
+(This course is also offered through CBE.
+Credits earned using this option will appear on transcripts with an “EX” suffix.)
+This course was formerly ECN405.

 This course focuses on the history of business, technology, and innovation from 1800 to the present.
 Major topics include ethics, culture, industrial revolution, technology and innovation, government and the impact of business practices across time and the globe.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)